 Upgrade your kitchen- the pay back is 80% of the cost.
 Stick to what counts, new counter, and stainless steel appliances, sink and faucet, and lighting fixtures are the better investments.
 Major redo like changing the layout normally does not yield great returns, but like most things there are a few exceptions.

 Upgrade energy – the pay back is as high as 77 % of the project cost.
-Updating new energy efficient windows or installing solar panels is said to have a positive impact on buyers and their long term outlook.
-Energy upgrades are not only beneficial to your pocket book, but also a great way to ensure you are contributing positively to our world.
-Furthermore, Federal is offering rebates of $1,500 for qualify home improvements finished before December 2010.
+Updating new energy efficient windows or installing solar panels is said to have a positive impact on buyers and their long-term outlook.
+Energy upgrades are not only beneficial to your pocketbook, but also a great way to ensure you are contributing positively to our world.
+Make sure if you're in Pretoria, your DStv installations are done by a professional and then you won't have problems with your DSTV down the line.
+Furthermore, Federal is offering rebates of $1,500 for qualified home improvements finished before December 2010.

 Upgrade floors – the pay back is 75%.
 It makes a huge impact on the looks of your home.
 There is more demand for hardwood, and tile flooring, but some ceramics are just as flattering if installed and designed tastefully.
 In spite of the consumers’ popular choices, the toughest and longest wearing floor is laminate.
 For a lot of people who are not experts, they can’t even tell laminate from hardwood on first glance.